Last updated September 24th, 2018.

 Technically, laws permit foreign ownership of land if you’re investing at least 30 million Thai Baht (about US$900,000 as of early 2018), but it needs special approval and there are not many cases known where this has actually happened.

-Some people will tell you that you can own land in Thailand under a nominee structure.
+Some people will tell you that you can buy land in Thailand through a nominee structure.
 However, unlike in Cambodia, this is illegal and the Thai constitution specifically forbids this.
 The government has cracked down on Thai nominee structures in recent years.

 Many condo units are sold by the developer before or during the construction period.
 Buyers enjoy steep discounts by doing this, and the developer gets easier access to loans along with the ability to say that their project is “selling out”.